team-fireworks/aet/docs/docs/packages.md

 # Packages

-Every Ethereal version bundles zero-dependency APIs for plugins and live games.
+Every version of Ethereal includes zero-dependency packages for plugins and games.

-These are packaged as `.rbxm` models in GitHub releases and published on common package manager.
+These are packaged as `.rbxm` models on GitHub  Releases and published for common Roblox package managers.

 ## Using Package Managers

-For advanced users, Ethereal is published on common Roblox package managers.
-This is especially useful if you sync code using a tool like Rojo.
+Ethereal is published on common Roblox package managers.
+This is especially useful if you sync code using a tool like Rojo or you want to consume other packages.

 The following packages are available: